-Toivonen (2000) argues persuasively that the Finnish possessor inflection is a clitic pronoun rather than agreement (as in den Dikken's 2015 analysis of Hungarian).
+Toivonen (2000) argues persuasively that the Finnish possessor inflection is a clitic pronoun rather than agreement.
 This does not impact the (absence of) conclusions regarding Case concord, so I leave it aside.
-I leave open also the account of how labeling works in (58)b,c, apart from noting that genitive Case on the possessor is compatible with an approach under which the possessor has an abstract Agree relation with a functional category like D and raises to its Spec, as must be assumed for English Saxon genitives (i.e. John's book).
+I leave open also the account of how labeling works in (58)b,c, apart from noting that genitive Case on the possessor is compatible with an approach under which the possessor raises and has an abstract Agree relation with a functional category like D, as must be assumed for English Saxon genitives (i.e. John's book).
+The visible manifestation of this relation is genitive Case.

 - (58) a.
 Pekka näkee hänen ystävä-nsä Pekka sees his/her friend-3PossAgr 'Pekka sees his/her friend.' - b.
 Pekka näkee Jukan ystävän.
-Pekka sees Jukka.gen friend.acc 'Pekka sees Jukka's friend.' - c.
-Pekka näkee pojan ystävän Pekka sees boy.gen friend.Acc 'Pekka sees the boy's friend.'
+Pekka sees Jukka.gen friend.Acc 'Pekka sees Jukka's friend.' - c.
+Pekka näkee pojan ystävän Pekka sees boy.gen friend.acc 'Pekka sees the boy's friend.'